 President & CEO

 As a child, Martha dreamed of traveling the world to salve the wounds of suffering people.
 Over the years, that dream took shape, starting as an undergraduate at Wheaton College when Martha travelled to Cameroon.
 Driven by her faith and commitment to service, Martha has spent the past 30 years helping people who are pushed to the margins.
 At just 33, Martha served as a country manager in Mozambique in the aftermath of the country’s bloody civil war.
 She’s spent more than two decades in leadership positions for international nongovernmental organizations, implementing high-impact programs that have served hundreds of thousands of people.
 Martha is a sought-after speaker, appearing before the United Nations and various global health initiatives.
-She has an M.S. in public health from Johns Hopkins University.
+She has an MPH from Johns Hopkins Bloomberg School of Public Health.

 Vice President, Marketing & Development

 Described by his colleagues as “hungry, humble, and smart,” Mike brings extensive strategic leadership skills and non-profit philanthropy experience to Medical Teams.
 He worked in development for International Justice Mission (IJM) for 11 years, playing an instrumental role in growing the organization from $18 million to $70 million in private income.
 Prior to his time at IJM, he earned his MBA at Santa Clara University.
 The last few years, Mike joined Habitat for Humanity in Portland, directing its development team and overseeing major gifts, annual giving, corporate, foundations, digital marketing, and a capital campaign.

 Chief Financial Officer/Vice President of Finance